marioortizmanero/speedbumpapp.com/content/en/blog/wrong-marketing/index.md

 So I pivoted to targeting Germany, where I live, and Spain, where I'm from.
 These countries have an [Android market share of 61% and 76%, respectively](https://gs.statcounter.com/os-market-share/mobile/).
 Unlike US' 38%, I'd have a higher chance that users actually download the app.

 I quickly realized you can't just "quickly dip your toes in marketing", though.
 It's time consuming -- especially as a solo founder -- and a new skill for me.

-My learnings are:
+### SEO

-- SEO (i.e., the art of making your website appear first in Google) is well established, so it was easy to do the basics.
+SEO -- the art of making your website appear first in Google -- is well established, so it was easy to do the basics.
 But it's not just Google that I need to focus: also the Play Store and social media like TikTok.
 The concepts are similar, but the tools vary and people search very different things on each platform.

--
+### Viral marketing

+This was a huge rabbit hole

 ## Success